PKUGaoGroup/DSDPFlex/README.md

 cd ..
 ```

 A binary named `DSDPflex` will be compiled.
-You may add it to the system path by adding this line to `~/.bashrc`
+You can add it to the PATH variable by adding this line to `~/.bashrc` (if using Bash)
 ```bash
 export PATH=/path/to/DSDPFlex/bin:$PATH
 ```

-so that DSDPFlex can be called directly from the command line.
+so that `DSDPflex` can be directly called from the command line.

 ## Using DSDPFlex

 ### Flexible docking with DSDPFlex.

-(If the flexible receptor parts are not needed, [DSDP](https://github.com/PKUGaoGroup/DSDP) would work better.)
-For a ligand-receptor pair, run:
+(If the flexible receptor parts are not needed, [DSDP](https://github.com/PKUGaoGroup/DSDP) will work better.)

+For a ligand-receptor pair:

 ```bash
 ./DSDPflex --ligand ligand.pdbqt \